rishi5565/internshala-stipend-estimator/README.md

 **[Link of Productionized Model](https://flaskinternshalamodel-production.up.railway.app/)**

-### [Note]: ***Please refer to the Detailed Project Report word document for all the in-depth information regarding every decision made and the entire thinking process while working on this project.
+### [Note]: ***Please refer to the Project Report word document for all the detailed in-depth information regarding every decision made and the entire thinking process while working on this project.
 The above information is just a brief summary of the project.***

 Thank You,